Impact of Shift Work Pattern on Employees' Health and Life Work Balance Within the Aviation Industry

 Sign up to view the full document!

 It is evident that most dealt with health issues are stress, fatigue and a few have also touched on lower back pain among military pilots.
 This leaves a gap in addressing other key issues that are of concern especially in our world today.
 An example is that, conclusive research has not been conducted to study the risk of getting cancer because of exposure to radiation and sunlight.
 Also, commercial pilots have not been studied extensively on the possibility of long sitting hours causing lower back pain and other health risks.
 There are also possibilities that stress, and fatigue could lead to further health complications a subject not much dealt with.
 The research may also be expensive and time consuming incase a large sample is involved.
+Moreover, studying and analyzing health issues such as prevalence of cancer may be subjected to privacy breaches besides the need of involving qualified medical staff in the study.

 Sign up to view the full document!